jonifen/jonifen-web/content/blog/post/2019/git-revert-without-commit.md

-+++
+---
-type = "post"
+type: "post"
-title = "Git reverts without automatic commit" description = "If you have multiple commits that you want to revert but keep things concise under a single commit, this could be the answer you're looking for." date = 2019-05-23T21:52:44+01:00 author = "Jon" tags = ["programming", "sourcecontrol"]
+title: "Git reverts without automatic commit"
+description: "If you have multiple commits that you want to revert but keep things concise under a single commit, this could be the answer you're looking for."
-+++
+date: 2019-05-23T21:52:44+01:00
+author: "Jon"
+tags: ["programming", "sourcecontrol"]
+---
 Git is easily the best source control system I've ever used, yet it's probably one of the more infuriating too because its power and flexibility can also land the users in a whole world of pain.

 Today at work we had a scenario where a colleague needed to revert a handful of commits including a merge but there was a chance it may need re-introducing at a later date.
 I suggested reverting each commit with `--no-commit` but nobody else had heard of this argument before, hence I felt a post may be useful (although this probably requires that people visit my blog first to find it haha).